web-fragments/web-fragments/docs/src/pages/documentation/getting-started.md

 Getting started with Web Fragments is easy.

-## 1. Build a new web fragment
+## 1. Create a new web fragment

-Web fragment is a standalone application built with any web tech stack and deployed anywhere as a regular HTTP endpoint.
+Web fragment is a standalone application built with any web tech stack and deployed anywhere as a regular HTTP endpoint that serves HTML, static assets, and if required by the application, also handles form submissions, data requests, and other kinds of HTTP requests.

 Check out a simple example of a fragment at https://party-button.demos.web-fragments.dev/ and review the [source code on GitHub](https://github.com/web-fragments/party-button-fragment).